 Vegetable Additions

-Get creative by incorporating various vegetables to add flavor and nutrition.
-Zucchini, bell peppers, mushrooms, or broccoli can be sautéed along with the garlic or tossed in with the pasta for a colorful and satisfying meal.
+Be creative with vegetables to add taste and nutrients.
+Zucchini, bell peppers, mushrooms, or broccoli can be sautéed with the garlic or mixed in with the pasta.

 FAQs about Gluten-Free Garlic Parmesan Pasta